Saskatchewan eyes up Uber in order to prevent impaired driving - Saskatoon | Globalnews.ca

 Saskatchewan eyes up Uber in order to prevent impaired driving

-Shondra Boire with Saskatchewan Taxi Cab Association says she applauds the reason Wall wants to do this but is hoping the provincial government will tap the brakes on riding sharing in Saskatchewan.
+Shondra Boire with Saskatchewan Taxi Cab Association says she applauds the reason Wall wants to do this but is hoping the provincial government will tap the brakes on riding sharing in the province.

-“We’ve seen in other jurisdictions even in Canada, London kinda racing into a decision and then finding out afterwards that they didn’t do all of the research,” said Borie.
+“We’ve seen in other jurisdictions even in Canada, London kind of racing into a decision and then finding out afterwards that they didn’t do all of the research,” Borie said.

 “The impact that it put onto the local taxi company, safety issues and Uber not wanting to follow certain procedures as far as training, background safety checks.”